bemit/satellite-app/README.md

 ### Contributors

-By committing your code to the code repository you agree to release the code under the MIT License attached to the repository without the expectation of consideration.
+By committing your code to the code repository you agree to release the code under the MIT License attached to the repository.

 ***